 |WorldwideTropicals Live Freshwater Aquarium Fish - 3-4" Malawi Blue Dolphin - Cyrtocara Moorii - by Live Tropical Fish - Great For Aquariums - Populate Your Fish Tank!||View on AMAZON|

 |Blood Jewel Cichlid 1-2" Live Tropical Fish for Tank or Aquarium||View on AMAZON|

 Appropriate Feeding for South American Cichlids

-Oak leaves are greatsincethey remain stiff while wet.
+Oak leaves that sit on the bottom of the tank are great since they remain stiff while wet.
 Dwarf cichlids love to swim through the labyrinth of leaves and to live in leafy habitats.
 You need plenty of rockwork, caves, passages, flower pots, coconut shells, driftwood and/or other ornaments.
-You could even add some complexity to your setup by including a layer of oak leaves across the base of your tank.
-Oak leaves can also be used to create tunnels and caves in your tank, or to create a maze of tunnels in your tank’s natural habitat.
-Some species benefit from live plants in the aquarium.

 Dwarf cichlids do not eat or damage aquatic plants, so you can use pretty much any species of plant that tolerate water levels.
-Some Dwarf cichlids will pinch plants, but they won’t do much damage.
-Floating plants provide shade and shelter from predator fish.
-As mentioned previously, live plants can also be great for some species.
+Some Dwarf cichlids will uproot plants when digging.
+Use plants with good roots and pin them down with stones.
+Floating plants replicate the wild, providing shade and shelter from predator fish.
+These may be a good addition.